stackbit/jamstackthemes/content/theme/hugo-andromeda.md

 archetype:
   - Business
 date: 2021-08-29T16:13:50.000Z
+description: >-
-description: Andromeda-light is a clean and modern Hugo SAAS Software theme.
+  Andromeda-light is a clean and modern Hugo SAAS Software theme.
 It perfectly fits any kind of SAAS Software.
 It is fully responsive, Superfast and powered by Bootstrap.
 stale: false
 disabled: false
-disabled_reason:
+disabled_reason: null
 ---

 ## Features